Dutch Oven Accessories for Cast Iron Cooking

 Traveling with Your Dutch Oven

-Ah! packing for camping.
+Ah!
+I’m packing for camping.
 None of us look forward to this task.
-Well if you have cleaned, seasoned, and packed your camp Dutch oven away after your last camp out this is one less thing you need to consider.
+Well, if you have cleaned, seasoned, and packed your camp Dutch oven away after your last camp out, this is one less thing you need to consider.

-Now let’s get your Dutch oven safely to where you will be using it.
+Now, let’s get your Dutch oven safely to where you will use it.

 1. Dutch Oven Carry or Tote Bag

-Your camp Dutch oven will be at its best if stored permanently in a storage bag.
+Your camp Dutch oven will be best if stored permanently in a storage bag.
 So owning a storage/carry bag is beneficial.
-Both Lodge and Camp Chef provide great options for their own products.
-My camp oven from Lodge Manufacturing is the Lodge 6-Quart and its carry bag is a few years old and still does the job.
+Both Lodge and Camp Chef provide great options for their products.
+My camp oven from Lodge Manufacturing is the Lodge 6-Quart, and its carry bag is a few years old and still does the job.

-Make sure you look for one with a good amount of padding on the bottom.
+Make sure you look for one with good padding on the bottom.
 A strong zipper and carry straps are also a must.
-Remember you will be carrying not only your oven but other accessories as well.
+Remember you will be carrying not only your oven but other accessories.

-There are various types available just make sure the one you purchase is large enough for your Dutch oven.
-If you require a deep oven bag remember to look for the “DEEP” option.
+Various types are available; make sure the one you purchase is large enough for your Dutch oven.
+If you require a deep oven bag, remember to look for the “DEEP” option.

 Tips for Protecting Your Dutch Oven and Its Carry Bag